PCMSolver/pcmsolver/README.md

 Continuous integration builds
 -----------------------------

-The Magnum CI builds are run on push events to any branch, while those on Travis CI only when pushing to the `master` branch.
+All CI builds are triggered by push events to any branch.
-All Travis CI builds on master use ccache to speed up execution.
+Travis CI runs release builds using [ccache](https://ccache.samba.org/) to speed up compilation.
+Magnum CI runs debug builds.

 - Ubuntu 12.04 LTS 64-bit.
 GCC 4.6, Python 2.7.3, CMake 3.4.2
   This is the environment offered by [Magnum CI](https://magnum-ci.com)
 - Ubuntu 12.04 LTS 64-bit with Python 2.7.3, CMake 3.3.2 and Boost 1.55.0
   this is the environment offered by [Travis CI](https://travis-ci.org) pulling in various PPA.
-The following compilers are used, both in release and debug:
+The following compilers are used:

   1. GCC 4.6
   2. GCC 4.7